The Master of Arts Degree Admission Requirements

 Upon acceptance into the program, each candidate will be assigned a supervisor.
 The Master of Arts program takes one or two years, depending on whether students are admitted to the course- or thesis-based program.
 A student accepted on a part-time basis would normally be expected to take two to five years to complete the program.

-Students must complete four to six courses: three required courses and one to three reading courses chosen from the Religious Studies graduate course list.
+Students must complete four to six courses: four required courses and two to three reading courses chosen from the Religious Studies graduate course list.
 Reading courses are individually designed with the specific research interests of the student in mind, typically in the area of the student's essay or thesis.
-The three required courses are:
+The four required courses are:

 - RS 6100: Interpretations of Religion

 Before students begin writing their essay or thesis, they must submit a thesis proposal to the Graduate Studies Committee of the Department for approval.
 Students may write a thesis in a number of areas.
 See our graduate pamphlet for some options.